Indrek Allmann: Social activities

 Indrek Allmann has been a speaker at several international conferences, at the Estonian Academy of Arts and TalTech and been a member of the jury at various international architectural competitions, including for the buildings of the Estonian Academy of Arts and the Estonian Business School, the 2012 Latvian Building of the Year competition and the 2014 Lithuanian Building of the Year competition.

-Indrek Allmann participated in the work of the Supervisory Board of Eesti Arhitektuurikeskus (Estonian Centre of Architecture) from 2014–2015 and the Supervisory Board for the architecture endowment of the Cultural Endowment of Estonia from 2013–2015.
-Indrek Allmann was a member of the Supervisory Board of Saarte Liinid AS from 2017–2020 and again as of 2020.
+Indrek Allmann participated in the work of the supervisory board of Eesti Arhitektuurikeskus (Estonian Centre of Architecture) from 2014 to 2015 and the supervisory board for the architecture endowment of the Cultural Endowment of Estonia from 2013 to 2015.
+Indrek Allmann was a member of the supervisory board of Saarte Liinid AS from 2017 to 2020 and again as of 2020.
 Indrek Allmann is a volunteer maritime rescuer and is a member of the Muhu Merepääste Selts (Muhu Maritime Rescue Association).